 So got an extension to build and need to install a web app that uses Mcrypt.
 Unfortunately, there seems to be an issue with Mcrypt on MacBooks with Homebrew and PHP 7.3.

-So how to get it running again?
+So how to install php 7.3 on mac and get mcrypt up and running again?

 They tell you to use PECL to install.
 But if, like me, you get an error… Warning: mkdir(): File exists in /usr/local/Cellar/php/7.2.5/share/php/pear/System.php on line 294 ERROR: failed to mkdir /usr/local/Cellar/php/7.2.5/pecl/20170718